Mickey Tripathi has an excellent analysis as well.

 In a significant policy change, Bush administration

-Medicare will no longer pay the extra costs of treating preventable
+officials say that Medicare will no longer pay the extra costs of treating preventable

 errors, injuries and infections that occur in hospitals, a move they say could